MetanoKid/coding-scars/_drafts/log-window-4.md

 }
 {% endhighlight %}

-Because the `Selected` property will be modified for both the radio button that's getting selected and the one that's being deselected, we just want the former.
+Because the `Selected` property will be modified for both the radio button that's getting selected and the one that's being deselected, we're just interested in the former.
 We update the log level and ask the filter to be re-evaluated.

-But, we must also refresh the filtering to have all this into account!
+But, we must add the log level to the filter or it won't do anything different!

 {% highlight c# %}
 private bool LogEntriesFilterPredicate(object item)